-Description: The student is provided with opportunities to build on their first clinical experience with added gerontology-based knowledge of theory and skills to continue to provide professional entry-level competencies for safe, competent, and ethical care.
-This clinical setting will support the integration of knowledge for individual planning, intervention, and evaluation to supports older adults through health programs that span across rehabilitation, restoration, and chronic/complex continuing care.
+Description: The student is provided with opportunities to build on their first clinical experience with added gerontology-focused knowledge and skills to continue to provide professional entry-level competencies for safe, competent, and ethical care.
+The clinical setting will support the integration of knowledge for individual planning, intervention, and evaluation to support older adults through health programs that span across rehabilitation, restoration, and chronic/complex continuing care.
 The focus will be on chronic illness management, supports, and advancements in treatment options available to older adults and their family for individual functioning/ability, improved quality of life/well-being, and return/integration to the community.

 |NURS8686||Seniors Care in the Canadian Health Care System

-Description: Students will gain a greater understanding of the role of the professional nurse and the interprofessional team when caring for seniors and their families in the Canadian health care system.
+Description: Students will gain a greater understanding of the role of the gerontological nurse and the interprofessional team when caring for seniors and their families in the Canadian health care system.
 Concepts of healthy aging and aging in society will be examined.
-Other topics to be addressed include individual and family care and relationships, cultural competencies, economic and legal issues, and documentation methods.
+Influences related to the role of the gerontological nurse will be discussed including individual and family care/relationships, cultural competencies, economic and legal issues, and documentation.